ncss-tech/soilReports/inst/reports/region2/mu-comparison/README.md

 # Map Unit Comparison/Summary Report

-[Download the pdf files from the docs folder of this GitHub page](https://github.com/ncss-tech/soilReports/tree/master/docs), for background and instructions for the Map Unit Summary Report.

 This report was designed to assist with comparisons between map unit concepts via sampling of various raster data sources within map unit polygons.
 Configuration of data sources is done within `config.R`.
 Contact Dylan Beaudette (dylan.beaudette at ca.usda.gov) for questions or comments.

+[Download the pdf files from the docs folder of this GitHub page](https://github.com/ncss-tech/soilReports/tree/master/docs), for background and instructions for the Map Unit Summary Report.

+A brief description of the SSRO2-specifc raster data sources can be found [here](https://github.com/ncss-tech/soilReports/blob/master/docs/region2_mu-comparison-data-sources.md).

 ## Typical Usage
 The `soilReports` package contains reports and associated configuration files.
 The following steps perform all required setup for the **region2/mu-comparison** report, then copies the configuration (config.R) and report (report.Rmd) files to a folder that it creates named 'MU-comparison' in the working directory.
 Edit the `config.R` file (or replace it with an existing config.R in the working directory) so that it points to the correct raster layers and map unit polygons.
 "Knit" the report file by opening `report.Rmd` and clicking on the "Knit HTML" button.
 The package will put a 'report.html' file in the MU-comparison folder and will create a folder named 'output' for report-generated shapefiles.